Aluclair 1970s Brutalist Table Lamp

 Willy Luyckx was a goldsmith who worked for goldsmith Camille Colruyt before starting his own business in the 1960s.
-He also had an art center in nearby municipality Sint-Pieters-Leeuw.
-Under the name Aluclair he produced a hole range of items in this style, all made in this burned aluminium; ashtrays, candlesticks and more than 10 different lamps such as this one.
+He also had an art centre in nearby municipality Sint-Pieters-Leeuw.
+Under the name Aluclair he produced a hole range of items in this style, all made in this burned aluminium; ashtrays, candlesticks and many different lamps such as this one.
 He also produced chandeliers, tables, chairs, all in this burned aluminium.
 The Aluclair company was active in the 1960s and 1970s.
-Willy Luyckx died a long time ago.
+Willy Luyckx passed away a long time ago.

 It’s possible that the design of these lamps is based on/inspired by a design by Pierre Forsell, who designed lamps in brass in this style in 1965 for the Swedish company Skultuna Bruk, as you can see below.
 At least there are enough similarities.